baterson/battle-city-typescript/README.md

 # battle-city-typescript

-Simplified version of the NES "Battle City" on plain JS
+Simplified version of the NES "Battle City" built on plain JS
 Play at https://baterson.github.io/battle-city-typescript/

 Controls: